Q: Where is the TRiO Student Support Services office located?

 Q: How and when can a student apply to the SSS program?

-A: The student must fill out a SSS Intake Form and turn it into an SSS advisor at the first of a semester.
-The student will then be contacted to attend a SSS Orientation during the first week of a new semester to learn more about the program.
-At the Orientation students will fill out an application and have an interview with an SSS advisor.
+A: The student must fill out a SSS Intake Form and turn it into an SSS advisor before the beginning of the fall or spring semester.
+The student will then be contacted to attend a SSS Induction during the first week of a new semester to learn more about the program.
+At the SSS Induction, students will fill out an application and have an interview with an SSS advisor.

 Q: What are the student’s responsibilities once accepted?